Young People in Protected Areas

-Yet today’s young people lead busy lives!
+Yet today’s young people lead busy lives.
 School, for teenagers is all consuming and the social pressures and constraints are enormous.
-The teenage world revolves around what friends and everyone around think of them.
 Trying to get young people interested in the environment can be difficult as it involves changing perceptions and attitudes, something that requires a lot of time and effort.

 By bringing young people and Rangers together, we want to enable young people to respect and care for their local Protected Area, whilst also learning the valuable role Rangers play in the conservation of nature.